richb-hanover/AnsibleForNewVPS/README.md

 This is best practice for managing a fleet (or even a couple) of computers that you want to keep updated and synchronized.

 Ansible runs on your "control computer" (your laptop/desktop) and configures one or more "target computers".
-No special software need be installed on the target:
+No special software is required on the target:
 Ansible connects via SSH and invokes commands on the target.
 This makes it convenient to apply the same configuration to multiple computers in the "inventory".

 The original idea for these "new VPS" scripts came from Ryan Eschinger's gist at [https://gist.github.com/ryane/e0ea8e4a75b140bf799f](https://gist.github.com/ryane/e0ea8e4a75b140bf799f)
 Regrettably, that playbook seems to have been broken by non-backward-compatible changes to Ansible.

+The "new server" script was created by hand, collecting info from various sources on the Internet.
+The lion's share of the "existing server" script came from ChatGPT.
+It needed a bunch of refinements though.

 ## Install Ansible